Peppermint Mocha Creamer

 • ½ teaspoon vanilla extract

-• ¾ cup (90mL) half-and-half, milk, or cream any dairy or nut milk you enjoy in your coffee
+• ¾ cup (90mL) half-and-half, milk, or cream2

 Instructions

-• In a small saucepan over medium heat, combine sugar and water and heat until sugar is just dissolved, about 2-3 minutes.
+• In a small saucepan over medium heat, combine the sugar and water and heat until sugar is just dissolved, about 2-3 minutes.
 Remove from heat and whisk in cocoa powder, peppermint extract, and vanilla extract.
 Allow to cool for a few minutes.

 • Add half-and-half (if desired) to a ratio of your liking.
 I prefer a 1:1 ratio.
 You may also leave the syrup as a standalone flavoring.
 Store in a covered container in the refrigerator and use within 2 weeks, shaking very well before using.